 1 teaspoon Fresh Lemon Juice

-½ cup Sunflower Oil or Liquid Bacon Grease (not hot)
+½ cup Olive Oil (oil of choice) or Liquid Bacon Grease (not hot)

 1 Tablespoon Whey (optional)

 In a food processor, blender, or using my favorite kitchen gadget…an immersion stick blender, mix the egg yolk, mustard, lemon juice, salt and pepper until combined.
 Add whey (if using) and mix to incorporate.
-Add sunflower oil or bacon grease and mix for approximately 2 minutes.
+Add oil of choice or bacon grease and mix for approximately 2 minutes.

 If using whey, cover the mayonnaise tightly and leave out at room temperature for 7 hours, then refrigerate.

 Without whey, cover and refrigerate mayonnaise immediately after making.
 Mayonnaise without whey will keep for about 2 weeks in the refrigerator.